Pomeranians (Slavic tribe)

-The Pomeranians (Pomoranen; Pòmòrzónie; Pomorzanie), first mentioned as such in the 10th century, were a West Slavic tribe, which from the 5th to the 6th centuries had settled at the shore of the Baltic Sea between the mouths of the Oder and Vistula Rivers (the latter Farther Pomerania and Pomerelia).
-They spoke the Pomeranian language that belonged to the Lechitic languages, a branch of the West Slavic language family.
+The Pomeranians (Pòmòrzónie; Pomorzanie; Pomoranen), first mentioned as such in the 10th century, were a West Slavic tribe, which from the 5th to the 6th centuries had settled in the region of Pomerania, along the southern coast of the Baltic Sea between the mouths of the Recknitz and Vistula Rivers.
+They spoke the Pomeranian language which belonged to the Lechitic languages, a branch of the West Slavic language family.

 The name Pomerania has its origin in the Old Polish po more, which means "Land at the Sea".

 Prehistory

 Following the exit of the Hamburgian hunters, the area was inhabited successively by Celts and the Wielbark Culture (Germanic tribes similar to the Goths and the Rugians).
 Groups of Slavs populated the area as a result of the Slavic migration.
 The Pomeranian tribes formed around the 6th century.
 There was also a Pomeranian culture, which was replaced by the Jastorf culture.

 From around the 6th century, West Slavic tribes migrated via the Vistula and Oder Rivers into the southern Baltics, where sizable settlements of Vikings and Danes and large trading centers thrived, such as Jomsburg at the mouth of the Oder and Danzig at the mouth of the Vistula and possibly Baltic settlement centres between the Parsęta and the Vistula.
 According to the 12th-century Nestor Chronicle, the Pomeranians, as well as Poles, Masovians and Lusitanians originated from the tribe of the Lechites.